genesiscommunitysuccess/docs/docs/02_database/02_database-concepts/02_subscribe.md

 ### Backward joins[​](/database/database-concepts/subscribe/#backward-joinsdirect-link-to-heading)

 By default, subscriptions on views will only publish updates on database changes to the root table.
 However, in view definitions, a join to a child table can be defined as `backwardsJoin = true`.
 For these joins, the subscription will also publish changes to child tables as modify updates.
 Please note that this is only supported for combined read/subscribe operations, as the subscription needs to cache the joins.
-This cache will require extra memory and cpu cycles to maintain.
+This cache will require extra memory and CPU cycles to maintain.

 Subscribing to updates[​](/database/database-concepts/subscribe/#subscribing-to-updatesdirect-link-to-heading)
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------